MikeSmorie/CrisisNexusPrimary-OM9a/replit.md

-# Omega-V9 System Architecture
+# AI-PA-OM9 Executive Co-Pilot Architecture

 ## Overview

-Omega-V9 is a comprehensive web security platform that combines AI-powered error logging, threat detection, and system monitoring with a sophisticated subscription management system.
+AI-PA-OM9 is a comprehensive executive assistance platform that combines AI-powered workflow automation, intelligent decision support, and executive co-pilot capabilities.
 The platform features a modular architecture with role-based access control, multi-provider AI integration through the OmegaAIR multiplexer system, and advanced payment processing capabilities.
+This is an independent fork of Omega-V9, isolated and configured for executive assistance use cases.

 ## System Architecture